MeenuMumtaz/my-repository/Red Hat assignment.md

 1. Configure Apache.
 Under /etc/apache2/sites-available, create an owncloud.conf file.
 2. Replace the directory and other file paths with the appropriate ones.
-3. Enable mod_rewrite module by running a2enmod rewrite.
+3. Enable mod_rewrite module by running `a2enmod rewrite`.
 You can enable the following recommended modules by running the associated commands.

 ### Enable SSL ###